Panchesco/merrweb-esbd/README.md

 The shortcode includes a default spinner that overlays the page while fetching results from the API.
 You can disable it by changing the loading element ID value in the plugin settings.
 It is visible if the

 Additionally, whenever an AJAX request to the API is being made, the ```window.merrweb_esbd.isLoading``` property is set to the value of the Loading Element Class setting.
 If you're customizing things with your own spinner, you can have it check that property for your loading class name.
+If the property is the same as the loading class name, the AJAX request has not completed.

 ### Branding